DeusArcana/100-days-of-code/log.md

 - Doing Introduction to the JavaScript Algorithms and Data Structures Projects in [FreeCodeCamp](https://freecodecamp.org)
 - Half hour making a regex, half hour figuring out how to put my ideas in order.

+### Day 68: April 21, 2019

+- Doing Introduction to the JavaScript Algorithms and Data Structures Projects in [FreeCodeCamp](https://freecodecamp.org)
+- I got stuck again, I didn't even understand the solution that is given. :'(